Microsoft Active Directory

 • An Insight Point with:

-• Network connectivity to the AD Domain Controller (TCP 636)
+• Network connectivity to the AD Domain Controller (TCP 636), including any failover hosts if configured

-• DNS resolution capability when using domain controller FQDNs instead of IP addresses
+• DNS resolution capability when using domain controller FQDNs, DC discovery, or load balancers

 When using domain names for connection, ensure your LDAPS certificates include the appropriate FQDNs in the Subject Alternative Name (SAN) field.
 This includes both individual domain controller FQDNs and load balancer FQDNs if used.